migratorydata/getting-started-java-client-api/README.md

 #### Documentation

-For more information about the MigratoryData Client API for Android, please refer to the official documentation available at [MigratoryData Documentation](https://migratorydata.com/docs/client-api/java/).
+For more information about the MigratoryData Client API for Java, please refer to the official documentation available at [MigratoryData Documentation](https://migratorydata.com/docs/client-api/java/).